alfonso-presa/aws-credentials-process-cache/README.md

 credential_process = aws-credentials-process-cache pro_tocache
 ```

+Then use the profile using with `aws-credentials-process-cache` when ever you want to use cached credentials.

 # How it works

 This script executes the provided profile `credentials_process` and stores the result in a file at `$HOME/.aws_creds_cache`.
 On later invocations it checks the `Expiration` date and returns the current credential if still valid or invokes the command again.